 Shoulder Surgery – what’s involved?

-One of the most common operations performed by Dr Gavin Nimon involves arthroscopic surgery of the shoulder and often in the form of reconstructions.
+One of the most common operations performed by Dr Gavin Nimon is arthroscopic shoulder surgery, often in the form of reconstructions.

-It can also refer to repair of the tendons or ligaments around the shoulder (the main ones being repair of the rotator cuff tendons or repair of the gleno-humeral ligaments) the former to provide motion and the latter stabilise the shoulder.
-A labral or Bankart reconstruction, as is done for shoulder stability or dislocating shoulders.
+It can also refer to repair of the tendons or ligaments around the shoulder (most commonly repair of the rotator cuff tendons or repair of the gleno-humeral ligaments) to provide motion or stabilise the shoulder, respectively.
+A labral or Bankart reconstruction is done for shoulder stability or dislocated shoulders.

 What do we mean when we talk about “arthroscopic procedures?

 An arthroscopic procedure involves the use of a tiny camera to thoroughly investigate the joint and tendons.
-The surgery, commonly referred to as keyhole surgery, is then undertaken to inspect the joint from the inside and repair any damaged tissue if required in a totally arthroscopic method, which leaves minimal scaring at the incision.
-More reading: visit our page about shoulder arthroscopy.
+The surgery, commonly referred to as keyhole surgery, is then undertaken to inspect the joint from the inside and repair any damaged tissue in a totally arthroscopic method, which leaves minimal scarring at the incision.

 Procedures and recovery involving the Rotator Cuff

 Complete ruptures of the rotator cuff usually require surgery which involves stitching the torn tendon back onto the humerus – the arm bone located between the elbow and the shoulder, using state-of-the-art suture techniques in a double row fashion.
 During the procedure, any subacromial spurs, arthritic Acromial Clavicular joints (ac joints) or extra bone formations can also be cleaned out (debrided).

 Depending on the procedure, the patient may require a sling for a period between four to six weeks.
 The patient will normally not require a sling and is encouraged to move immediately if a debridement procedure has been performed where no tendon repairs were required.